-Risk considerations and capital preservation are paramount to successful credit investing.
+Risk considerations are paramount when deploying capital.
 With private credit, transactions are typically negotiated on a bilateral basis, allowing lenders to secure more rigorous legal and contractual protections.

-Additionally, we feel compelled to de-bunk a myth: Private credit is often portrayed in the media as being riskier simply due to its private nature.
-But recent data suggests private credit not only enjoys stronger documentation and a direct relationship with borrowers, but also that this can lead to lower or comparable credit losses as compared to the leveraged loan and high yield bond markets, respectively.
+Additionally, we feel compelled to de-bunk a myth: Private credit is often portrayed in the media as being riskier due to its illiquidity, less transparency, and lower regulatory oversight.
+But recent default data suggests otherwise.
+Default rates in private credit have been mostly comparable to those in public debt markets.
 Year-to-date through September 2024, the default rate in private credit was 2%, slightly below the 2.2% rate for leveraged loans, and modestly above the 1.4% rate for high yield bonds (Exhibit 5).
-In any credit investment, we believe the key focus should be on the quality of the company and its management team, historical performance and feasibility of the capital structure.
-Ultimately credit selection, origination and structuring can facilitate greater downside protection as well as potential generation of excess spread per unit of risk.
+In other words, we believe that public and private markets can be both riskier and safer.
+It is a myth to believe that an investment in private credit today is, by definition, riskier than the public markets.
+In private credit, we believe the key focus should be on the quality of the company and its management team, combined with the feasibility of the capital structure.
+And that the bespoke nature of financing solutions, the quality of documentation combined with speed and certainty of execution available in private markets can lead to excess spread per unit of risk.